phalcon/documentation/docs/dispatcher.md

 }
 ```

-!!! info "NOTE"

-    Keep in mind that performing a `forward` is not the same as making an HTTP redirect.
+> **NOTE**: Keep in mind that performing a `forward` is not the same as making a HTTP redirect.
 Although they produce the same result, performing a `forward` will not reload the current page, while the HTTP redirect needs two requests to complete the process.
+{: .alert .alert-info }

 Examples: